IBM/integrity-enforcer/docs/ACM/README_DISABLE_IV_PROTECTION_ACM_ENV.md

       ```

  4. Commit the signed `policy-integrity.yaml` file to the forked `policy-collection` GitHub repository.

-      The following example shows how to commit the signed polices files to the forked`policy-collection` GitHub repository.

-       ```
-       $ cd policy-collection
-       $ git status
-       $ git add -u
-       $ git commit -m "Signature annotation added to updated policy-integrity"
-       $ git push origin master
-       ```

       The ACM hub cluster will sync the updated `policy-integrity` from GitHub repository to the ACM managed cluster(s).
 This will trigger disabling Integrity Verifier protection in an ACM managed cluster(s).

       Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s).

       Once you disable Integrity Verifier protection,  you can edit any ACM policies in an ACM managed cluster(s) without signature.

 ## Steps for removing Integrity Verifier operator from an ACM managed cluster(s)